Retaining Employment and Talent After Injury or Illness Network (RETAIN)

 For additional information about RETAIN TA, contact RETAINTA@air.org.

-This resource is designed to guide, and support RETAIN states in operational and initial implementation planning of their stay at work and return to work model.
-The checklist is divided into 14 categories demonstrated to be key to ensuring readiness for implementation.
+This resource is designed to guide and support RETAIN states in operational and initial implementation planning of their stay at work and return to work model.
+The checklist is divided into 18 categories demonstrated to be key to ensuring readiness for implementation.
+This includes 5 new categories and updates to existing categories from the 2020 version.
 Each category includes a brief description and guiding questions for related tasks, space to check whether the task has been completed or is in progress, and a section to provide general next steps to address gaps or task areas still in progress.
 The checklist can support states in broadly determining where they are and where they want to be in their operational planning to support their RETAIN implementation.
 It is designed to be used at any point of the operational planning process and may be applied across RETAIN teams to help your multisector partnership understand key tasks that occur throughout the state team to support readiness for implementation.

 Recruiting and Retaining RETAIN Participants: Potential Challenges and Suggested Strategies Brief (2020, PDF)